rekindle-blog/rekindle-blog.github.io/_posts/2020-10-08-a-note-on-satire.md

 layout: post
 title: In Defence Of Satire
 author: gheslop
+image: assets/images/satire-waterloo.jpg
+featured: true
+hidden: false
 tags:
   - 3 Timothy
   - New Testament
   - Parable
   - Old Testament
   - Narrative
   - Rhetoric
   - Irony
   - Literary device
   - Satire
-image: assets/images/satire-waterloo.jpg
-featured: false
-hidden: false

 ---
 In _Between Two Worlds_, John Stott defines satire as a literary device or tool that uncovers folly.
 It subversively exposes the fallen human condition, which tends to make us resist corrective truth.
 One blogger [recently wrote](https://www.patreon.com/posts/idless-joe-and-41627596 "Defining satire"), “Satire tends to take bad behaviour to a humorous extreme in order to expose what’s wrong with it.
 It participates in the bad behaviour in order to hold up a mirror, and it does so humorously so that a viewer might sufficiently lower their guard to see themselves in that mirror.”
 This was my intention for [3 Timothy](https://rekindle.co.za/content/2020-09-17-3-timothy "3 Timothy")**.** Regarding my satirical Pauline epistle I said, “I hope that, by parodying the pastoral epistles, readers will see how far much contemporary Christian leadership and church growth literature is from the New Testament.”
 In this lengthy note I want to respond to three criticisms made against satire, both generally and specifically my own.